Education and Schools in Dubai

 There is a local syllabus requirement even for international schools in the UAE, so expat children will study Arabic and Islamic studies or UAE social studies.
 In some cases, only basic proficiency in Arabic is required, while at others an A-Level or equivalent is offered.

-School fees have seen a sharp rise in the last few years; so much so that many expat parents are choosing to homeschool their children or send them back to their home country to gain an education.
+School fees have seen a sharp rise in the last few years; so much so, that many expat parents are choosing to homeschool their children or send them back to their home country for an education.

 Most schools in Dubai have full uniforms, and many have a school bus transport system.
 Along with textbooks and other equipment, expats should remember to factor in these extra costs.

 It's important to check whether a relocation package includes a school allowance; unfortunately, the days when this was a given are long gone.
 Also, most allowances won't be enough to cover a top school's tuition in full – so expats should make sure their salary is enough to cover the extra costs.
-Don't be afraid to fight for a better school allowance, especially if considering a senior position in Dubai.
+We recommend expats negotiate for a better school allowance, especially if considering a senior position in Dubai.

 Admission to international schools

 Good international schools in Dubai are flooded with applications each year, and primary schools, in particular, are over-subscribed.
 Some of the best primary schools may be full for the next three or four years.